Adding Custom Songs to Taiko 3DS3

 Restart now

-Okku requires that TJA files are encoded as UTF-8.
-You can do this in bulk with a tool like KanjiTranslator.
-This tutorial covers manually re-encoding the file with Notepad.
+Okku requires that TJA files be encoded as UTF-8.
+You can do this in bulk with a tool like KanjiTranslator, but this tutorial will cover manually re-encoding the file with Notepad.

-- Double-click to open your TJA file with Notepad.
+- Double-click your TJA file and open it with Notepad.

 - Click